Auto glass installers repair or replace damaged windshields and windows in motor vehicles.

-Auto glass installers are also called auto glass technicians.
-Regardless of their title, these workers repair damaged windshields and windows in motor vehicles.
-Before doing any work, installers inspect the cracks and chips in the glass and determine whether it can be repaired.
-If they decide to replace the window, installers remove the old glass.
-They use hand tools to dismantle door panels and window frames so they can access the glass.
-Once the glass is removed, installers clean or replace window frames to prepare the vehicle for new glass.
-They may also repair the motors that raise and lower windows.
+Auto glass installers inspect the cracks and chips in the glass and determine if it can be repaired.
+They remove old glass to replace windows.
+They dismantle door panels and window frames to access the cracked glass.
+Installers clean or replace window frames to prepare the vehicle for new glass.
+They may repair the motors that raise and lower windows.

-Many windows and windshields are precut and ready for installation.
-This glass does not require preparation by the technician before installation.
-All the installers need to do is select the proper size glass for the vehicle.
-However, installers sometimes cut glass to fit.
-In these situations, installers measure the window frame, select the proper type of glass, and transfer the measurements to the new glass.
-Then they use a straight edge and a glasscutter to fit the glass to the frame.
+Installers sometimes cut glass to fit.
+They measure the window frame, select the proper type of glass, and transfer the measurements to the new glass.
+They use a straight edge and a glasscutter to fit the glass to the frame.
 They may shape or smooth the edges of the cut glass by holding the glass against an abrasive belt.

-When the glass is ready, installers transfer it to the vehicle.
-They often use suction cups to gently place the glass in position.
-They then secure the glass using special tape, sealants, adhesives, bolts, rubber gaskets, metal clips, or molding.
-They reassemble door panels and other trim pieces to finish the work.
+Installers transfer finished glass to the vehicle.
+They often use suction cups to place the glass in position.
+They secure the glass using:

-In some cases, auto glass installers repair glass rather than install new glass.
-Using hand tools, installers force a liquid resin into the crack.
-Then they shine ultraviolet light on the resin to harden it.
+Some auto glass installers repair glass rather than install new glass.
+They force a liquid resin into the crack.
+They shine ultraviolet light on the resin to harden it.

 Auto glass installers may work in shops or travel to customers' locations.
-They use computers to keep records, send bills, and estimate repair costs.
+Installers often write reports for customers and insurance companies.